tvaroglu/spot_me_backend/README.md

 - Completing all the Find and Find All endpoints for both Merchants and Items
 - Completing all the edge case tests
 - Deploying the API to Heroku for production

+### Learning Goals

+  - ⭐ Consume two or more external APIs which require authentication
+  - ⭐ Build APIs that return JSON responses
+  - ⭐ Use an external OAuth provider to authenticate users
+  - ⭐ Create a project with a separate frontend and backend
+  - ⭐ Organize and refactor code to be more maintainable
+  - ⭐ Implement a self-referential relationship in ActiveRecord
+  - ⭐ Utilize Continuous Integration using Travis CI
+  - ⭐ Deploy to Heroku
+  - ⭐ Implement a production-quality user interface using Bootstrap or other common CSS styling framework
+  - ⭐ Implement project management by using project boards, participating in daily stand-ups and team retros
+  - ⭐ Use Rails to create web pages that allow users to CRUD resources
+  - ⭐ Utilize quality workflow practices: small commits, descriptive pull requests, and code reviews
+  - ⭐ Write thorough, understandable documentation
+  - ⭐ Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
+  - ⭐ Write model and feature tests that fully cover data logic and potential user behavior
+  - ⭐ Apply RuboCop’s style guide for code quality

 ## Database Schema